jkulawik/blog/_posts/2024-04-21-discord-alternative.md

 Come with me on the fruitless journey of trying to find a good Discord replacement.
 Preferably free, open source and self-hostable.

 Note: this post came out huge because I was being comprehensive, and there's a lot of topics and apps to cover.
-In fact I covered pretty much every chat platform I have heard of, so bear with me :)
+I covered pretty much every chat platform I have heard of, so bear with me :)

 ### The rationale